geographiclib/geographiclib/doc/scripts/GeographicLib/tutorials/interface.md

 * S12 = *S*<sub>12</sub>, area between geodesic and equator
   (meters<sup>2</sup>)

+<a name="outmask"></a>
 outmask determines which fields get included and if outmask is omitted, then STANDARD is assumed.
 The mask is an or'ed combination of the following values

-* GeographicLib.Geodesic.LATITUDE, compute latitude
+* GeographicLib.Geodesic.LATITUDE, compute latitude, lat2
-* GeographicLib.Geodesic.LONGITUDE, compute longitude
+* GeographicLib.Geodesic.LONGITUDE, compute longitude, lon2
-* GeographicLib.Geodesic.AZIMUTH, compute azimuth
+* GeographicLib.Geodesic.AZIMUTH, compute azimuths, azi1 and azi2
-* GeographicLib.Geodesic.DISTANCE, compute distance
+* GeographicLib.Geodesic.DISTANCE, compute distance, s12
 * GeographicLib.Geodesic.STANDARD (all of the above)
 * GeographicLib.Geodesic.DISTANCE_IN, see below
-* GeographicLib.Geodesic.REDUCEDLENGTH, compute reduced length
+* GeographicLib.Geodesic.REDUCEDLENGTH, compute reduced length, m12
-* GeographicLib.Geodesic.GEODESICSCALE, compute geodesic scales
+* GeographicLib.Geodesic.GEODESICSCALE, compute geodesic scales, M12 and M21
-* GeographicLib.Geodesic.AREA, compute area
+* GeographicLib.Geodesic.AREA, compute area, S12
 * GeographicLib.Geodesic.ALL (all of the above)
 * GeographicLib.Geodesic.LONG_UNROLL, see below